manatlan/reqman/README.md

 - **root** : is the root of the call request, needed if you omit the full url in reqman tests
 - **headers** : is a dict of headers, which will be appended to each requests
-- **tests** : is a list of mono key/value pair, to test the response, which will test each requests

-(specials: _status_ for the status, _content_ to test content inside ... others are for headers only !)
+- **tests** : is a list of mono key/value pair, to test the response, which will test each requests (some are specials: _status_ for the status, _content_ to test content inside ... others are for headers only !)

 ## Tests / yml file